oven-sh/bun/bench/hot-module-reloading/readme.md

 How do you benchmark hot module reloading?
 What do you call "done" and what do you call "start"?

-The answer is certainly not compilation time.
+The answer for "done" is certainly not compilation time.
 Compilation time is one step.

 I think the answer should be different depending on the type of content loaded.